Women Entrepreneurs Programme

 Madeline Petrow, King's alumna & Co-founder and CEO, MAMOQ

 A two-day retreat held at the exclusive Allbright Club, including one overnight stay.
 Watch last year's highlights here.
 The retreat is specifically designed to help women entrepreneurs increase their customer base and traction by deepening their knowledge of the following:

 These tools will also enable you to create a solid application for the King’s20 Accelerator programme in June 2020.

 If you are a passionate woman entrepreneur and have validated your idea, conducted first-hand costumer research and have tangible evidence that your venture works, then this opportunity is for you.
 This weekend retreat is aimed at women who have a strong understanding of a problem or challenge and have developed a potential marketable solution that they want to pursue.
 The retreat is open to all King's women students, staff and alumni.

 What will you gain from the retreat?

-Peer networking: Connect with other aspiring entrepreneurs and create a support system
+- Peer networking: Connect with other aspiring entrepreneurs and grow your support system

-Certificate: Obtain an entrepreneurial credential for your CV + career enhancement
+- Certification: Obtain an entrepreneurial credential for your CV

 “Half the world are women, and so should half of our entrepreneurs at King’s.
 Florence Nightingale, King’s alum, was an entrepreneurial and innovative woman and we are looking for more women to follow in her footsteps.
 More men think entrepreneurship is for them than women.
 More men pitch venture ideas, get investment and apply for accelerators.
 That’s why our new Women Entrepreneurs Programme is so vital.